 Choose the Shitake mushroom that is medium to large size, with a thick mushroom cap.
 These mushrooms have a firm texture and the ability to absorb lots of gravy, and that means plenty of flavors.

-Fresh shitake mushrooms do not taste as good as the dried, dehydrated ones.
+Fresh shitake mushrooms do not taste as good as dried, dehydrated ones.
 The fresh mushrooms are too soft and will break after prolonged braising.
-They are also not as fragrance compares to the dried mushrooms.
+They are also not as fragrant compared to dried mushrooms.

-I suggest you do not substitute the dried Shitake mushroom with other types of mushrooms.
-They have a unique aroma which set apart from others.
+I suggest you not substitute the dried Shitake mushroom with other mushrooms.
+They have a unique aroma that sets them apart from others.
 Braised button mushrooms and king oyster mushrooms do not taste as good as the dry shiitake mushrooms.

 2. Soak the mushrooms

 Clean the dried shitake mushrooms.
-Soak it in water overnight or up to a day until they are adequately hydrated.
+Soak it in water overnight or for up to a day until they are adequately hydrated.
 How long it takes to rehydrate depends on the size and thickness of the mushrooms.
 It is a good idea to soak it the night before cooking, as they will not get oversoaked.
 However, if you are short of time, you can soak the dry shiitake mushroom in hot water.
 The time required to get hydrated will be much faster.
 Interestingly, fresh shiitake mushrooms do not taste as good as the dry shiitake mushrooms.

 Dried shiitake mushrooms that are not adequately soaked take much longer time to braise until sufficiently soft and tender.
-It is also hard to cut off the stem that is dry and hard.
+It is also hard to cut off the dry and hard stem.

-After removing the stem, clean the mushroom and is ready for braising.
+After removing the stem, clean the mushroom, and it is ready for braising.
 Do not cut the mushrooms.
 They should be braised and eventually served uncut.

 Keep the water after soaking the mushrooms.
-The water contains loads of flavor diffuse from the mushrooms, which is ideal to use it as the braising liquid.
-Discard the sediment at the bottom of the water as it may contain some sand.
+The soaking water contains loads of flavor diffused from the mushrooms, which is ideal for use as the braising liquid.
+Discard the sediment at the bottom of the water, as it may contain some sand.

 3. Prepare the aromatics

-There are three aromatic ingredients for this dish- ginger, garlic, and scallion for this braised mushroom dish.
+This dish has three aromatic ingredients- ginger, garlic, and scallion for this braised mushroom dish.

 Ginger.
 You may slice or cut the ginger into small dice.
-Since I only want the flavor of ginger, I would prefer coarsely chopped the ginger instead.
+However, since I only want the flavor of ginger, I would prefer coarsely chopped ginger instead.
 Saute the ginger until it turns fragrant.

-Scallion Cut the scallion into 5cm sections and add to the garlic and ginger.
+Scallion Cut the scallion into 5cm sections and add garlic and ginger.
 Try to use the white instead of the green section since it is more aromatic.

-Now add the adequately hydrated Shitake mushrooms to the pan.
-Add water (or stock), Shaoxing wine, oyster sauce, rock sugar, light, and dark soy sauce.
+Add adequately hydrated Shitake mushrooms to the pan or a Dutch oven.
+Add water (or stock), Shaoxing wine, oyster sauce, rock sugar, light soy sauce, and dark soy sauce.
 Bring the braising liquid to a boil.
-Cover and continue braising the mushroom over minimum heat.
+Cover and continue braising the mushroom over lowest heat.

-Shitake mushrooms and oyster sauce is a tested combination that yields the best mouth-watering flavor.
-The flavor is even better by using a good quality oyster sauce.
-However, you can use the mushroom extract aka Vegetarian Oyster Sauce as the substitute.
+Shitake mushrooms and oyster sauce are tested combinations that yield the best mouth-watering flavor.
+Of course, the flavor is even better by using a good quality oyster sauce.
+However, you can use the mushroom extract, aka Vegetarian Oyster Sauce, as the substitute.

 The vegetarian oyster sauce is developed to cater to the need of the vegetarian.
-The main ingredient of this sauce is mushroom extract with the texture and flavor resemble the ‘real’ oyster sauce.
-The taste may not be as intense as the original oyster sauce but conveniently making it suitable for the vegetarians.
+The main ingredient of this sauce is mushroom extract with a texture and flavor that resemble the ‘real’ oyster sauce.
+The taste may not be as intense as the original oyster sauce, but it conveniently makes it suitable for vegetarians.

-Braising will let the mushrooms to absorb all the flavor release by the aromatics, and from the seasonings.
+Braising will let the mushrooms absorb all the flavor released by the aromatics and from the seasonings.
 The process concentrates the flavor to become a thick gravy eventually.

 Thicken with cornstarch slurry

-When the mushrooms are soft, and the braising liquid has reduced to about 1/4 cup, add the cornstarch slurry to thicken the sauce.
+Add the cornstarch slurry to thicken the sauce when the mushrooms are soft, and the braising liquid has reduced to about 1/4 cup.
 Constitute the cornstarch slurry by mixing one teaspoon of cornstarch with one tablespoon of water.
-Add half of it to the mushroom and keep stirring until the cornstarch is sufficient to thicken the liquid.
+Add half to the mushroom and keep stirring until the cornstarch thickens the liquid.
 You may not need to add the remainder if it is already thick enough.

 Once the gravy is thick enough, stop adding the remaining cornstarch slurry.
 Add a teaspoon of sesame oil and mix well.
 (Optional) Remove from heat as further heating will dry up the gravy.

-You want to try another mushroom dish stir fry I recently uploaded.
-It is prepared with shitake, king oyster and shimeiji mushroom.
+Do you want to try another mushroom dish stir fry I recently uploaded?
+It is prepared with shitake, king oyster, and shimeiji mushroom.
 Click here to get the recipe.

 Blanch the broccoli

 It is a good idea to blanch some broccoli to serve along with the braised mushroom with oyster sauce.
-Broccoli is ideal because it has a vibrant color and a crunchy in contrast to the soft texture of the mushrooms.
+Broccoli is ideal because it has a vibrant color and a crunchy contrast to the mushrooms’ soft texture.
 It also soaks up any excess mushroom gravy to make it incredibly delicious.

 - Cut the broccoli into large florets.

 - Blanch the broccoli in boiling water for three to four minutes until soft.
-It is cooked when the tines of the fork can slip out easily from the florets after insert into it.
+It is cooked when the fork’s tines can easily slip out from the florets after being inserted into it.

-You can also steam the broccoli If you are concerned that blanching will affect the nutritional value.
+You can also steam the broccoli If you are concerned that blanching will affect its nutritional value.